 Usual vaccine precautions apply.
 For example, ask if the patient has a history of allergy to any components of the vaccine, and if the patient has a fever or another infection, delay vaccination until they are well.

-At present, based on the benefits and risks, and with the above caution, GINA recommends COVID-19 vaccination for people with asthma.
+At present, based on the benefits and risks, and with the above caution, GINA recommends people with asthma should be up to date with COVID-19 vaccination, including booster doses if available,